Anmol-Singh-Jaggi/blog/blog/published/08_Editing_music_using_Audacity/audacity.md

 I will showcase on how to edit music using a free software called [Audacity](https://www.audacityteam.org/).
 Specifically, we will be editing 'mixtape' kind of music, in which there are multiple songs interwined into a single track.
-The background behind is this - a looonng time back, when the Earth's crust was still solidifying, I used to listen and record radio on Saturday nights, where some [very talented DJ's](https://www.submerge.in/artists/nikhil-chinapa/) would play [fantastic music](https://soundcloud.com/nikhilchinapa) in the form of mixtapes.
+The background behind is this - a looonng time back, when the Earth's crust was still solidifying, I used to listen and record radio on Saturday nights, where some [very talented DJ's](https://www.submerge.in/artists/nikhil-chinapa/) would play [fantastic music](https://soundcloud.com/nikhilchinapa) in the form of a [megamix](https://en.wikipedia.org/wiki/Megamix).
 The problem was that the DJ would keep on blabbering something in between and I used to like at max 40-50% of the songs in the whole thing.
 So, I decided to "cut out" those songs from the recording.

 Although I have stopped listening to radio, I still download fresh music ~~illegally~~ from Youtube (shhhh! don't tell anyone pliez), and edit that according to my taste.